akugal/hiero-consensus-node/hedera-node/docs/exact-weight-tss.md

 We first map the `HintsService` to the `RCS` abstraction.
 Its **primary state** for each roster is a **hinTS construction** with everything needed for deterministic progress toward the hinTS scheme for that roster.
-The main features of a hinTS construction are items such as,
+The main features of a hinTS construction are valueItems such as,
 1. A unique numeric id $c$ for the construction to help connect related hinTS state like votes to the construction.
 2. The source roster hash.
 3. The target roster hash (needed by a reconnecting node to recover weight information for nodes, and hence parties,